stephenleo/gcpy/README.md

-# PyBQ: Python ♥ Google Cloud Big Query
+# GCPy: Google Cloud ♥ Python

 A python package to easily interface with Google Cloud Platform's Big Query using Python.